goapu/Temporal-Block-Based-Frame-Extraction-for-Endonasal-Videos/README.md

 **Script:** `ImageExtraction.py`

 ## Overview
-This repository contains a publication-grade preprocessing pipeline for extracting image frames from temporally annotated endoscopic surgical videos.
+This repository contains a preprocessing pipeline for extracting image frames from temporally annotated endoscopic surgical videos.

 The pipeline reads surgeon-annotated Excel files containing anatomical or procedural time blocks, matches them to source videos, and extracts image frames at a user-defined frame rate.